fb-pixel-img

 How to dispose of liquid medicine?

-If you can’t bring your liquid medicines to a local take-back program or mail them, mix them with unappealing things like cat litter, put the mixture into a closed container and throw it out with other household garbage.
+Then, put the mixture in a closed container and throw it away with your other household garbage.
 As for the packaging, scratch off any personal details and check if you can recycle it locally.

 Fentanyl patches